ElaineArchbold/front-end-development-milestone-project/readme.md

 I used the hvr-sweep-to-bottom bootstrap function for the Navbar items and I used transitions for the buttons and footer links.

-The contact page contains a contact form, a google maps iframe and a contact details section.

-I also created a favicon in Photoshop which can be seen on the browser tab and can further be used for social media branding.

 I have added a shop page which will need to be further developed to accept payments.
 Therefore, I have the 'add to cart' links set to go to PayPal and open in a new tab.
 The shop page contains 4 'series' pages where I have divided the photos into groups.
 There are navigation buttons at the top of each page to navigate through each series.
+I have added media queries to apply these navigation buttons to the end of the page on small screens for better UX so that the user does not have to scroll back to the top, and to reduce in size to improve their appearance.

+The contact page contains a contact form, a google maps iframe and a contact details section.

+I also created a favicon in Photoshop which can be seen on the browser tab and can further be used for social media branding.

 ### Features Left to Implement